openshift/openshift-tools/jenkins/README.md

 The files within this directory are used to set up automation around testing, building, and deploying changes to components in the openshift-tools repository.

 ### How it works
 When a pull request is submitted to the openshift-tools repository on github, a webhook starts a job on a persistent jenkins instance running in an openshift environment.
 The job is a simple jenkins pipeline using the `Jenkinsfile` in this directory.
-The pipeline determines the action to take based on the action in the webhook.
+The pipeline determines the action to take based on the action and some other details in the webhook.
 When a test is necessary, the jenkins pipeline starts a build on the openshift environment titled `openshift-tools-test` and outputs the build logs to the pipeline's logs.

+Tests will be run whenever a pull request is opened, reopened, or "synchronized" (a commit is added, subtracted, or amended).
+Tests can also be manually performed by commenting on the pull request with the term '[test]' with a whitelisted user.

 The `openshift-tools-test` build is defined in the `openshift-tools-pr-automation-template.json` template.
 The build mounts a secret containing the github bot user credentials, then starts a docker build using the Dockerfile `test/Dockerfile`.
 This build runs from the oso-host-monitoring container and clones the openshift-tools repository.
 Once the environment is set up, the build runs the `test/run_tests.py` script.
 This script merges in the changes defined in the github webhook payload and defines several environment variables for consumption by a suite of validators.
 Each `.py` or .sh` file in `test/validators` is run with these environment varibles.